 - Each student will perform three pieces, by memory and with piano accompaniment, at a midterm jury.
 This jury will take place near the end of the first term.
 Your midterm jury mark will serve as a benchmark and will provide you with some indication as to your progress at the midway point through the school year.
 Please note, it is not an official mark, therefore, it will not appear on your transcripts.
 See bulleted point below for further details regarding jury forms, jury requirements, and jury evaluation. - All voice students must participate in a final jury.
 The final jury normally takes place shortly after the last week of classes at GPRC.
 Each student will perform three pieces by memory and with piano accompaniment.
 At least two of the pieces must be in a foreign language (i.e. Italian, French, or German).
 One of the pieces may be in English.
 Jury marks will be based on your preparation of each piece including, vocal technique, memorization, pronunciation, interpretation, musicianship, and stage deportment.
-At least one original copy of each of your jury pieces must be submitted to the jury.
-Jury forms must be filled out correctly and handed out to each jury member at the time of your jury performance.
+At least one original copy of each of your jury pieces must be submitted to the jury. - Those who have a contemporary-music emphasis will perform three contrasting pieces (contrasting in musical style, tempo, and textual theme).
+These will be performed by memory and with the accompaniment instrument you have been rehearing with all term (piano, guitar, etc.). - Jury forms must be filled out correctly and handed out to each jury member at the time of your jury performance.
 Failure to properly fill out and distribute your jury forms will affect your final jury mark.